alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Get a license to export agricultural products

-If you’re exporting some agricultural products called Cultural Agriculural Policy (CAP) goods in [large quantities](https://www.gov.uk/trade-tariff/sections) you may need an mandatory export licence for:
+If you’re exporting some agricultural products called Common Agriculural Policy (CAP) goods in [large quantities](https://www.gov.uk/trade-tariff/sections) you may need an mandatory export licence for:

 * sugar
 * cereals and rice

-If you’ve given a quote to public authority outside the EU you can get a licence in advance to speed up the process.
+If you’ve given a quote to export to a public authority outside the EU you can get a licence before it's accepted.
 This applies to goods like:

 * dairy products
 * fresh or processed meat (including edible offal)